 (she/her)

 Hi!
-I am a Licensed Clinical Social Worker (LCSW).
-I received my Doctor of Social Work from Simmons University in Advanced Clinical Practice, and my Master's of Social Work from the University of Tennessee.
-I have years of experience working with families, communities, and the aging population that have struggled with a wide range of issues such as Depression, Anxiety, PTSD, OCD, Bipolar, Personality Disorder, and Schizophrenia.
+I am a Licensed Clinical Social Worker (LCSW) with a Doctor of Social Work in Advanced Clinical Practice from Simmons University and a Master of Social Work from the University of Tennessee.
+With years of experience working with families, communities, and the aging population, I have supported individuals navigating a wide range of personal, social, and clinical challenges throughout my career.

 In our first session, we will get to know one another (relationship building), go over the reasons that you decided to start therapy and work together to come up with an effective treatment plan.